Beyond Globalisation: Social Changes and Global Challenges

 School of Humanities and Social Science

-- understand a set of social processes, conceptualized under the title of ‘globalisation’, and the various impacts these processes are having on the lives of people in different parts of the world;
+- Understand a set of social processes, conceptualised under the title of ‘globalisation’, and the various impacts these processes are having on the lives of people in different parts of the world;

-- develop an appreciation of the complexity and disorder that characterizes globalisation studies;
+- Develop an appreciation of the complexity and disorder that characterises globalisation studies;

 Topics are likely to include:

-- Contested meanings of globalization: a buzzword or reality?
+- Contested meanings of globalisation: a buzzword or reality?
 Identifying the key issues, Historical background and ideological dimensions

 - Theoretical overview: globalisation discourses and theoretical approaches

 - Globalisation and capitalism: Neoliberalism, Global Capitalism and free trade

 - Globalisation and national state: Issue of global governance, national sovereignty and democracy